danielmartin0/SpeakLaTeX/README.md

 SpeakLaTeX has documentation within the app for new users.

-## Customisation
+## Interpretation of speech into LaTeX

 The way in which SpeakLaTeX interprets input text into LaTeX is fully customisable from within the app.

-### Details

 Interpretation in SpeakLaTeX is controlled by a two-step process.

 An isolated input string is delivered to SpeakLaTeX, e.g.:
 ```
 three alpha over five beta
 ```
-The first step is for a set of find-and-replace regular expressions to act on the string.
+The first step is for a set of find-and-replace regular expressions ('Regex') to act on the string.
 The default settings take this to:
 ```
 fraction three alpha over five beta
 ```